Home/spices/Whole Nutmeg Seeds

 How to Store

-Store whole nutmeg in a cool, dark place in an airtight container to preserve its flavor and potency.
+Store in a cool, dark place in an airtight container to preserve flavor and potency.
+Whole seeds can last for several years.

 Myths vs Realities

-RealityWhile nutmeg can cause hallucinations in very high doses, normal culinary amounts are safe.
+RealityWhile nutmeg can cause hallucinations in very high doses, normal culinary use is safe.

-RealityNutmeg can enhance both sweet and savory dishes, adding depth to various recipes.
+RealityNutmeg can enhance both sweet and savory dishes, adding depth to flavors.

 Healthy Recipes